 This course is designed for students who are seeking admission to technical programs or who need to meet a prerequisite of Math 12.
 This course will also prepare students for introductory calculus.
 Topics include polynomials; equations and inequalities; imaginary and complex numbers; sequences and series; and exponential, logarithmic, circular, trigonometric and inverse functions.

-Prerequisite: Math 045 or "B+" or higher in Principles of Math 11, Foundations of Math 11 or Pre-calculus 11 completed within the last year or as evaluated by a Academic Upgrading placement test
+Prerequisite: Math 045 completed within the last year or Pre-Calculus 11, B+ completed within the last year or as evaluated by an Academic Upgrading placement test.
+(112 Total course hours)

-MATH 100 UT Pre-calculus Mathematics
+Pre-calculus Mathematics

 This course prepares students for the introductory calculus sequence.
 It is intended primarily for those students whose mathematical background needs strengthening, i.e., students who do not have an "A" or "B" grade in Math 12, or who have not studied any mathematics during the past few years.
 Topics covered in the course are a review of real numbers and algebra, solving equations and inequalities, graphing and an introduction to functions, linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, and an introduction to trigonometry.

-Prerequisite: Foundations of Math 11 or Pre-calculus 11 or MATH 045, or equivalent 3 CR / (4.0)
+Prerequisite: Foundations of Math 11 or Pre-calculus 11 or MATH 045, or equivalent 3 CR / (4,0)